-- Due to the ongoing pandemic, in-person sessions are determined at the discretion of the therapist and the Center for Coping administration.
+- We offer in-person sessions, but due to the ongoing pandemic, availability is determined at the discretion of the therapist and the Center for Coping administration.
 The procedure for in-person sessions will be explained to you by your professional, or by the Center for Coping staff, at the time of scheduling.
-It is necessary, for everyone’s safety, that all health and safety protocols be followed specifically, and that masks are worn at all times.
+It is necessary for everyone’s safety that all health and safety protocols be followed specifically, and that masks are worn at all times.

-What you discuss during your sessions is kept confidential.
-Under HIPAA regulations, no contents of treatment sessions, whether verbal or written may be shared with another party without your written consent or the written consent of your legal guardian.
+What you discuss during your sessions is kept strictly confidential.
+Under HIPAA regulations, no contents of treatment sessions, whether verbal or written, may be shared with another party without your written consent or the written consent of your legal guardian.
 The following is a list of exceptions:

 - Duty to Warn and Protect- If you disclose a plan or threat to harm yourself, the therapist must attempt to notify your family and notify legal authorities.
 In addition, if you disclose a plan to threaten or harm another person, the therapist is required to warn the possible victim and notify legal authorities.